TrEE-TIMC/compbio/_peoples/abby.md

 ---

-**[Sophie Abby](https://www.timc.fr/en/sophie-abby)** received a bi-disciplinary education in biology and computational sciences.
-She is an evolutionary biologist, particularly interested in the mechanisms of diversification of prokaryotes (archaea and bacteria).
-She studies these at different scales: from enzymes, to macromolecular complexes, and genome dynamics with respect to environmental adaptations.
+**[Sophie Abby](https://www.timc.fr/en/sophie-abby)** received a bi-disciplinary education in biology and computer sciences.
+She is an evolutionary biologist, particularly interested in the mechanisms of diversification of archaea and bacteria.
+She studies these at different scales: from enzymes and metabolic pathways, to macromolecular complexes and genome dynamics in response to environmental adaptations.
 She also develops methods in the field of comparative genomics and phylogenomics, in particular for genome annotation.